-0 These are indicative prices for pilot/sample quantities, as volume projects in LTE are not expected in 2013.
+These are indicative prices for pilot/sample quantities, as volume projects using LTE are not expected in 2013.

-O The above table shows the average price for a basic automotive platform, which has additional requirements over normal industrial M2M modules, based upon estimates made at end of 2011.
-The pricing does not cover extensions and customizations of the modules, which are typically required to meet the requirements of individual projects, such as: special features or functionalities; technology extensions; specific quality agreements; specific warranty agreements; extended delivery time / extended lifecycle; individual service level agreements; special band combinations / broad range of bands; special support and service
+Figure 29 shows the average price for a basic automotive platform, which has additional requirements over normal industrial M2M modules, based upon estimates made at the end of 2011.
+The pricing does not cover extensions and customizations of the modules, which are typically required to meet the requirements of individual projects, such as: special features or functionalities; technology extensions; specific quality agreements; specific warranty.

-- LTE automotive-grade modules are expected to decrease substantially from their initial price offering, following a depreciation curve similar to that of 3G (average market price erosion generally above 10% a year with peaks of more than 20%11).
-The speed of this decrease will depend upon the economies of scale from extensive demand for the modules (dependent upon widespread deployment of LTE networks). - The actual cost of modules depends on order sizes with discounts for volume. - Generally, automotive modules include backwards-compatible generational technology therefore, the first LTE modules will generally include 2G and 3G.
+- 2G module costs will continue to decline marginally over time, but no major reductions are expected on existing cost levels - 3G module costs are expected to continue to decrease over time, but the level of reductions are tapering out - LTE automotive-grade modules are expected to decrease substantially from their initial price offering, following a depreciation curve similar to that of 3G (average market price erosion generally above 10% a year with peaks of more than 20%).17 The speed of this decrease will depend upon the economies of scale from extensive demand for the modules (dependent upon widespread deployment of LTE networks) - The actual cost of modules depends on order sizes with discounts for volume - Generally, automotive modules include backwards-compatible generational technology - therefore, the first LTE modules will generally include 2G and 3G.
 When regional coverage becomes more even (and so fewer mobile technology generations are required), the LTE modules will be less expensive due to a reduction in the inclusion of some air interfaces.